 - Make sure your TV has at least 120Hz refresh rate

-- HDR (high dynamic range) compatibility is important – you get realistic colours, better contrast, and brightness.
+- HDR (high dynamic range) compatibility is important.
+TVs with HDR will give you realistic colours, better contrast, and brightness.
 HDR will render pictures that are more life-like.
 HDR has different formats like HDR10 and Dolby Vision.

 - Which TV brand is the best?
 Choose a trusted brand.
 LG, Samsung, and Sony are the biggest TV makers and you will not go wrong with them